zolrath/wemux/README.md

 ### Resetting the Session Name
   In order to easily return to the default session you can run `wemux reset`
 #### wemux reset
-  Joins the default wemux session: host
+  Joins the default wemux session: wemux

 ### Active Session List
   To list the name of all currently running wemux sessions run `wemux list`